yfaraj/WebApiFabioNicholasYoussef/ReadMe.md

 The solution is hosted in GitHub: https://github.com/yfaraj/WebApiFabioNicholasYoussef

+Installation Process:
+1 - Access the GitHub repo above and clone it locally 2 - Please make sure muiltiple startup project are set including the following projects:
+    - WebSite
+    - WebAPI_1
+    - WebAPI_2
+    - WebAPI_3
+    - WebAPI_4
+3 - Build the solution so all project get a fresh built 4 - Run in Debug mode and so you can test as you wish.
+If you get any IIS problem, or any other issue that block you from test the system, please delete all obj and bin folders and then Build again.
+It should solve the problem.

 The solution contains 6 projects:
 1. CommonStructures
 This project contains shared data structures